dmitrysmagin/dmenu/trunk/readme.txt

 Installation
 ------------
 All files of Dmenu need to go to /usr/local/dmenu.
+These are the minimum set must copy to run Dmenu, [FILE] dmenu
+ [FILE] dmenu.bin
+ [FILE] dmenu.ini
+ [FOLDER] wallpapers/
+ [FOLDER] themes/

-To start dmenu on system start, use a shell script as /usr/local/sbin/main to start dmenu, or copy dmenu to /usr/local/sbin/main.
+To start dmenu on system start, use a shell script as /usr/local/sbin/main to start dmenu like this,

+[shell script]
+   #!/bin/sh
+   cd /usr/local/dmenu
+   ./dmenu
+[/shell script]

 Keys